FarhanShares/nette-model/README.md

 - Auto-detect table name based on model class

 ## Principlals
+- Well documented codes
 - Uses only nette components
 - Keep it minimal but most usable
 - Hassle free usage
 - Extended facilities with minimum impact

 ## Todo:
   - Advanced Finders
   - Entity Support

+# Documentation
+Coming soon: untill then you can browse code, it's documented at it's best.

 NB:
 - Create an issue for feature request.
+- Write your thoughts on it by creating issue.
+- Inspired From Codeignitet 4.

 Additional Note:
- - Inspired From Codeignitet4.
- - Write your thoughts on it.
  - Contributions are highly welcome & needed.
-Even if an bug report, feature request, doc writing or anything is appriciated.
-I spent my times on it, kindly do a little in favor of making the library more usuable & powerful.
+ - Even if an bug report, feature request, doc writing or anything is appriciated.
+ - I spent my times on it, kindly do a little in favor of making the library more usuable & powerful.